 OneAgent suppresses method delegation per service.
 That is, any calls between two methods of one service are not recorded.
 If you need to capture such calls you must create a separate custom service for it.

-For Java and .NET you can use search to select the entry point and methods or you can specify them manually.
-To create a new custom Java or .NET service:
+For Java, .NET, and Go you can use search to select the entry point and methods or you can specify them manually.
+To create a new custom Java, .NET, or Go service:

 Note that some scenarios do not work in Dynatrace, like the Queue/Worker scenario.
 Anything that is put into a java.util.Queue